lxc/linuxcontainers.org/content/lxd/introduction.md

 [<img src="/static/img/chocolatey.svg" alt="Chocolatey logo" style="max-height:120px;max-width:200px;padding:0 2em;"/>](https://chocolatey.org/)
 [<img src="/static/img/homebrew.png" alt="Homebrew logo" style="max-height:120px;max-width:200px;padding:0 2em;"/>](https://brew.sh/)

+# Third-party integrations

+LXD can also be used with other platforms and tools, like Ansible, Juju, Terraform and more.

+See the [Third-party integrations](/lxd/third-party-integrations/) page for details.

 # Support
 LXD has two kind of releases: